 When a message contains one or more attachments, all attachments will be scanned before delivering the message.
 It may take 1 to 2 minutes for messages with attachments to be delivered.

 Email messages with attachments that test positive will have the attachment removed, and the message will be "quarantined" in the "Junk Items" folder in your college mailbox.

 All Carroll Community College credit students have college email accounts.

 When a new student registers for a credit class, an email will be sent to the email address provided on their enrollment application.
 This email will include a link to an Office 365 password reset page and their new User ID.
 Students will be asked to reset their password to setup their account.
-Your account will give you access to college email, Canvas, Lynx Student Portal, and Ellucian Go (mobile).
+Your account will give you access to college email, Canvas and Lynx Student Portal.
 All college communication is being sent to your Carroll email account.
 For instructions and frequently asked questions, click this link.